redreamality/ppt.md/talks/2013-07/ICT_assignment_3.md

 ## 1. What interoperability is.

-In IT level, interoperability is about different systems from different vendors being able to exchange data between one another.
-This data exchange is needed; otherwise the systems cannot work together.
-Nowadays this is commonly enabled by using open data standards, e.g. the XML language.
+In IT industries, interoperability is about different systems from different vendors being able to exchange data between one another.
+Nowadays this exchanging process is commonly enabled by using open data standards, e.g. the XML language.
 This can also be reached by using a conversion service that provides the needed conversion on-the-fly.

 The dictionary definition is pretty much the same.
+In short interoperability is enabling the data and information to be exchanged and used for different purpose and by different people.

 =====